 Bake the Root Vegetables

-Place prepared vegetables in an oblong baking dish that has been sprayed with baking spray.
+While the chicken is baking, place prepared vegetables in an oblong baking dish that has been sprayed with baking spray.

 Pour water in the browning skillet and heat to capture the frond and juices from the skillet.
 Pour chicken frond over the vegetables.
 Stir to coat vegetables.
 Cover with tinfoil and bake for 45-60 minutes until vegetables are tender, stirring once or twice during baking.

 To serve, place the chicken in the center of a large platter and arrange the roasted vegetables around the chicken.
-Garnish with fresh parsley and if desired, the seeds from a pomegranate.
+In the photo above, I’ve served the chicken and vegetables on my large Villa della Luna platter, by Pfaltzgraff.

-Optionally, you may place chicken on a bed of rice or dressing with the root vegetables in a separate bowl or platter.
+Another option is to place the roasted chicken pieces on a bed of rice or dressing with the root vegetables in a separate bowl or platter.
 You may also opt to slice a few of the chicken legs from the thighs for those who may not want an entire leg quarter.
+Garnish with fresh parsley and if desired, pomegranate arils.

 This recipe will serve 8-10 people.
 Serve with rice or dressing, Cranberry Apple Gelatin Salad, and a dinner roll such as Sourdough Dinner Rolls, or Oat Rolls.

-Wine Recommendation: Kendall-Jackson Vintner’s Reserve Chardonnay or if you feel like splurging, Chateau Montelena Napa Valley Chardonnay.
+If desired, serve this dinner with a nice Chardonnay, such as Kendall-Jackson’s Grand Reserve Chardonnay or if you feel like splurging, Chateau Montelena Napa Valley Chardonnay.

 Molasses-Brined Roasted Chicken with Vegetables